linkedin/Liger-Kernel/README.md

 </details>

 **Liger Kernel** is a collection of Triton kernels designed specifically for LLM training.
-It can effectively increase multi-GPU **training throughput by 20%** and reduces **memory usage by 60%**.
+It can effectively increase multi-GPU **training throughput by 20%** and reduce **memory usage by 60%**.
 We have implemented **Hugging Face Compatible** `RMSNorm`, `RoPE`, `SwiGLU`, `CrossEntropy`, `FusedLinearCrossEntropy`, and more to come.
 The kernel works out of the box with [Flash Attention](https://github.com/Dao-AILab/flash-attention), [PyTorch FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html), and [Microsoft DeepSpeed](https://github.com/microsoft/DeepSpeed).
 We welcome contributions from the community to gather the best kernels for LLM training.

 ## Supercharge Your Model with Liger Kernel